BradBot1/BradsFabricApi/README.md

 |logOnFailedBinding|Boolean|If a message should be logged when the event fails to bind|true|

 ### 'Out of the box' events

+> THIS IS OUT OF DATE, I have added alot of events since then and plan to update this documentation soon, however, I might move to githubs wiki feature for this

 #### Minecraft events